kimjoyc/LeetCode/Sequences/README.md

 Space for the output vector: O(n)
 The overall space complexity is O(n) due to the output vector storing the merged intervals.

+##  Maximum Product Subarray
+### Problem Statement
+You are given an integer array nums, and your task is to find a subarray within it that has the largest product, and return the value of that product.
+The test cases are designed in such a way that the answer will always fit within a 32-bit integer.

+### Example
+Input:
+nums = [2, 3, -2, 4]
+Output:
+6
+Explanation: The subarray [2, 3] has the largest product, which is 6.

+### Constraints
+The length of the nums array is between 1 and 20,000 (1 <= nums.length <= 2 * 10^4).
+The elements in the nums array are integers between -10 and 10 (-10 <= nums[i] <= 10).
+The product of any prefix or suffix of nums is guaranteed to fit within a 32-bit integer.
+### Solution
+The solution to this problem can be efficiently solved by maintaining two variables to keep track of the maximum and minimum subarray products ending at the current element.
+This is because multiplying a large negative number by the current element can result in a large positive number and vice versa.

+The key idea is to consider both the maximum and minimum subarray products because a minimum product can become the maximum if multiplied by a negative number.

+Time Complexity
+The solution has a time complexity of O(n), where 'n' is the number of elements in the input vector.
+It performs a single pass through the array.

+Space Complexity
+The solution uses a constant amount of extra space, regardless of the input size.
+It maintains only a few variables, resulting in a space complexity of O(1), indicating constant space usage.